November 19, 2021

 July 5, 2017

 Just last week my wife and I returned from vacationing in France with one of our daughters and her family.
-As you no doubt know, France uses the metric system for all of its measurements, from weight and volume to area and distances.
+As you no doubt know, France uses the metric system for all of its measurements, from weight and volume to area and distance.
 While riding my bicycle yesterday, I thought that the speedometer was malfunctioning, showing that I was going 25 when I knew that I was going nowhere near that speed, despite any hopeful imaginings on my part.
 Upon looking closer, I noticed the little notation “K/hr” after the 25, sadly confirming that I was not doing 25 miles per hour.
 Rather, my speed was 25 kilometers per hour, that is, 15 miles per hour.

-Apparently my bicycle speedometer decided to welcome me back from my vacation by magically converting to the metric system that I had become (a little bit) accustomed to while in France.
+My bicycle speedometer decided to welcome me back from my vacation by magically converting to the metric system that I had become (a little bit) accustomed to while in France.
 Measurement systems are interesting.
-While driving in France, when the speed limit was posted as 110, that sure seemed fast, but is merely 66 miles per hour.
+While driving in France, when the speed limit was posted as 110, that sure seemed fast but is merely 66 miles per hour.
 When we went to buy some fruit, the prices sure seemed expensive.
 Nectarines for 3.50 Euros?!
-Oh, yeah – that’s per kilogram, about 2.2 pounds, so it was really only 1.59 Euros.
-And of course, Euros is whole other measurement system, so I needed to convert Euros into dollars, which in early June was about 1.12 Euros to a dollar, so the nectarines were about $1.75 a pound.
+Oh, yeah – that’s per kilogram, about 2.2 pounds, so it was only 1.59 Euros.
+And of course, Euros is a whole other measurement system, so I needed to convert Euros into dollars, which in early June was about 1.12 Euros to a dollar, so the nectarines were about $1.75 a pound.
 I’m glad my computer didn’t magically convert all our financial transactions into Euros upon return!

 Each different measurement system, or standard (as in “the metric standard”), can give a certain impression to someone who uses a different system.
 When my bike measured my speed in kilometers per hour, I momentarily thought that maybe I was going fast, though it only took a split second to quickly adopt a better hypothesis – my speedometer is malfunctioning.
 The price of nectarines seemed high until I realized I was buying 2.2 pounds per unit, though that was tempered by the fact that one dollar was only worth about 0.89 Euros.

 With these examples, we are talking about different ways of measuring the same thing.
 The rate of travel on my bike was unchanged whether it was described as 25 kilometers per hour or 15 miles per hour.
-The amount of nectarines was the same whether measured in kilograms or pounds, and the their cost did not change whether denominated in Euros or dollars.
+The number of nectarines was the same whether measured in kilograms or pounds, and their cost did not change whether denominated in Euros or dollars.

 In the real world, measurement systems don’t change magically like my bike speedometer, though people can often adopt standards without making a conscious decision, especially when it is a widely-embraced standard in our culture.
 I remember when the Holy Spirit whispered to my heart that “more is not better.”
-That was stunning, yet at no time do I remember making a decision to adopt “more is better” as a personal standard; it was just obvious – until God declared it an inadequate standard.
+That was stunning, yet at no time do I remember deciding to adopt “more is better” as a personal standard; it was just obvious – until God declared it an inadequate standard.

 Whether we use the metric system or the English system ultimately makes no difference, though using the metric does force me to do some extra math to make the conversions.
 But the standards we embrace, often without thinking about it, have a big impact.
 May the Holy Spirit bring light to all of our standards and direct us into His standards and His ways that always bring peace and joy.